srg-ics-uplb/ics-os/README.md

 ## Citation

-If you find his resource useful in your research, please cite our work.
+If you find his resource useful in your research, please cite our [paper](https://jachermocilla.org/publications/hermocilla-pitj2009-ics-os.pdf).

 ---